 TIP: Check out my entire comparison of BOLT v1 vs. v2.

-It has no ambient light sensor to adjust the brightness (you can adjust it in the mobile app).
-However, the readability in direct sunlight is great.
+It does not have an ambient light sensor to adjust the brightness (you can adjust it in the smartphone app).
+However, it is well readable in direct sunlight.

 Wahoo displays are between glossy and matt, reducing reflections and improving readability.
 Here is a comparison with ELEMNT ROAM.